0xmalloc/cloudeye/README.md

 ```

 ## The Result
-what will you get to use this simple tools:
+what will you get by using this simple tools? look below:
 ![mahua](https://raw.githubusercontent.com/0xmalloc/cloudeye/master/doc/cloudeye-pic.png)

 ## How to Install